Georgia Personal Injury Law: Everything You Need to Know

 How Compensation for Personal Injury Law Georgia Works

-For instance, if you were injured in a motor vehicle accident where you were going over the speed limit but the other party was driving under the influence and ran through a red light, the jury may find the other driver 80% negligent while you were 20% negligent under Georgia personal injury law.
+For instance, if you were injured in a motor vehicle accident where you were going over the speed limit but the other party was driving under the influence and ran through a red light, the jury may find the other driver 80% negligent while you were 20% negligent under personal injury laws in Georgia.
 Thus, you’d be awarded 80% of total damages for personal injury.
 If you were given $10,000 in total damages, the state of Georgia would give you $8,000.

 However, if you were deemed to be mostly at fault by 50% or more, you would not receive any recovery.
-One of the key responsibilities of a personal injury attorney is to ensure that this does not happen.
-Your attorney has to meticulously uncover the entity responsible for your injuries by reviewing all the facts and evidence related to the accident.
+One of the key responsibilities of a personal injury lawyer is to ensure that this does not happen.
+Your Georgia lawyer has to meticulously uncover the entity responsible for your injuries by reviewing all the facts and evidence related to the accident.

 Georgia Personal Injury Case Law Statute of Limitations

 Every state has a set limit on the time a victim has to file a Georgia personal injury claim.
 This is known as the statute of limitations.
 In Georgia, victims of personal injuries have two years from the date of the accident to file a claim.
 The clock starts ticking from the date of the accident.